 5 Insights from Retail Week's Interiors Summit

-Quinine shared the stage with some of the leading retail industry names during Retail Weeks’s Interior Summit on 3 November 2016.
+Quinine shared the stage with some of the leading retail industry names during Retail Weeks’s Interior Summit on 3 November 2016 to discuss leading industry trends, including experiential retail.

 Quinine's Founder and Creative Director, Ian Johnston, spoke in the afternoon in a panel discussion that was chaired by Stores Editor of Retail Week, John Ryan entitled: